vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-After this, we will go about defining our view model and mark it as `ObservableObject` so that it can publish its `result` property of type `Weather?`:
+The next step is to define the view model and mark it as `ObservableObject` so that it can publish its `result` property of type `Weather?`:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/async_in_swiftui/async_in_swiftui/ContentView.swift (WeatherEnum)"?> -->
 ```swift